 “We are looking forward to growing our roots deeper in the communities of Northwest Montana and becoming a solid partner with the Whitefish community and its businesses,” adds Alicia Thompson, director of marketing and business relations.
 “Having the Lodge join the Whitefish Convention and Visitor’s Bureau will be one of many steps demonstrating GPI’s commitment to enhancing and growing the vibrant Whitefish economy.”

-In addition to Grouse Mountain Lodge, Glacier Park, Inc. operates five historic lodges, three motor inns, and the fleet of 33 historic Red Buses in and around Glacier National Park, Montana and Waterton Lakes National Park in Alberta, Canada.
+In addition to Grouse Mountain Lodge, Glacier Park, Inc. operates six historic lodges in and around Glacier National Park, Montana and Waterton Lakes National Park in Alberta, Canada.
 These two parks are together known as the Waterton-Glacier International Peace Park and welcome over 2 million visitors each year.

 We are excited about our new face-lift unveiled May 12, 2011 with a remodel of the front desk, lobby, gift shop, concierge desk, and Logan’s Bar and Grill.
 Refreshment will continue through 2012 with updating of the guest rooms and other common areas.
 We are proud to use local businesses, artisans, and craftsman for our updating.